Monday, December 13, 2010

 Only in December -- The Best Gingerbread Cookie Recipe

-But I have to say from the get-go: I can take zero credit for their wonderfulness.
+But I have to say from the get-go: I can take almost no credit for their wonderfulness.
 My mom picked up the recipe years ago at a gorgeous four-star inn and restaurant in my hometown (my husband and I also had our wedding reception there almost eight years ago.
 We love that place.).
 The only change I made to the recipe was the amount of flour in it -- I think the amount indicated in the recipe was a misprint (when I followed the amount on the original, the cookies were like pancakes).

 Anyway, without further ado, the gingerbread cookies that I wait all year to make...

-1 1/2 cups of butter (3 sticks), softened
+1 1/2 cups unsalted butter (3 sticks), softened

-2 eggs
+2 large eggs

 1 cup molasses